Lyric coloratura soprano Abigail Raiford has been praised

 waterfront, working on puzzles, and playing video games, with her favorite

 games coming from the Fire Emblem, Persona and Pokémon series.
-As a
+Outside of classical music, she is continually

 has been an active member of the New York Alumnae Chapter since 2018.
 Her